lextm/jekyll-theme-chirpy/_posts/2008-3-31-custom-domain-problem-of-blogger-picasa-or-windows-live-writer.md

 ---
 I have been using Windows Live Writer with Blogger.
 Therefore, all images are uploaded to my Picasa Web Albums.

 Then comes this problem.
 When I configure my blog to use my custom domain, all images are lost.
-OMG, that’s terrible.
+OMG, that's terrible.

 OK.
 I give it up.
 Now when you navigate to http://lextm.cn or http://www.lextm.cn you will be redirected to http://lextm.blogspot.com so as to see all images I posted.